 In some situations, the random variables \(X\) and \(Y\) do not provide information about each other.
 In this case, we say that \(X\) and \(Y\) are independent.

 The next definition formalizes independence for random variables.
-It is based on the definition of independence for events (Definition 6.1).
+It is based on the definition of independence for events (Proposition 6.1).

 Definition 13.2 (Independent Random Variables) Two (discrete) random variables \(X\) and \(Y\) are independent if \[